thekirilltaran/gulp-settings/README.md

     npm install --global gulp-cli
    ```

 2. Clone this repository or cope code from file and create new one and push it outside the folder with your project.
-For example you have folder with name project. inside you will have folder app (with your file of porject) and gulpfile, packege.json, node_modules(which describes in next step)
+For example you have folder with name project. inside you will have folder app (with your file of project) and gulpfile, packege.json, node_modules(which describes in next step)

 3. Do npm install in root folder of your project
    ```sh